ffplayout/ffplayout/.github/ISSUE_TEMPLATE/bug_report.md

 - OS: [e.g. debian 12]
 - ffplayout version
 - ffmpeg version
-- are you using the current master of ffplayout?
+- are you using the current main of ffplayout?

 ### Config Settings: